-When I attended Booker T., from 2008 to 2012, I had a sense that I was very lucky.
-The school itself, which underwent renovations just before I attended, had a Black box theater, dozens of rooms with vinyl flooring for dancers, movement studios for actors, state of the art gaffing equipment, and rooms filled with drafting tables.
+I attended Booker T., from 2008 to 2012.
+At the time, I had some sense that I was very lucky.
+The school itself, which underwent renovations to the tune of dozens of millions of dollars, just before I attended, had a Black box theater, dozens of rooms with vinyl flooring for dancers, movement studios for actors, state of the art gaffing equipment, and rooms filled with drafting tables.
 In every sense, the school provided a perfect opportunity for kids who wanted to train in theatre or dance — and to further pursue that dream in college.

 Not only did I feel fortunate to attend Booker T., I was.
 I was part of what might be called the colonization of Booker T. The Freedman’s Town neighborhood surrounding Booker T., where Downtown and Uptown Dallas meet was settled after the Civil War by former slaves.
-Booker T. was once called “Colored School #2” and was the only school in the District black students could attend until city-wide desegregation efforts triggered by the verdict in Tasby v.
+At the turn of the 20th century, Booker T. was once called “Colored School #2” and was the only school in the District black students could attend until city-wide desegregation efforts triggered by the verdict in Tasby v.
 Estes reached its doorstep.

 Before Booker T. became what it’s known today, there were so many students enrolled at “Colored School #2” that school days were held in shifts: with the first wave of students attending until lunchtime and the second wave attending after.
 Booker T. became a magnet school in 1976 when it was desegregated by circuit judges William Taylor and Sarah Hughes.
 In 1981, Judge Barefoot Sanders (yes, really) ordered a desegregation plan which dictated that the student body be 33 percent white, 33 percent black, and 33 percent Hispanic.
 In 2003, the federal order ended after district officials and the courts decided that DISD had been sufficiently desegregated.
 Today, the Dallas school district is roughly 25 percent African-American, 70 percent Hispanic and five percent white.
 Booker T. students are 48 percent white, 27 percent Hispanic, and 21 percent black.
 In DISD, 86.7 percent of students are economically disadvantaged.
 At Booker T, just 24 percent are.